chbh-opensource/chbh-on-bear/docs/software/containers.md

 # Containers

-<b>A container is a lightweight software package that contains both the software, and all of the required dependencies to run the contained software.</b>
+**A container is a lightweight software package that contains both the software, and all of the required dependencies to run the contained software.**

 BlueBEAR supports running analyses on containers using [Apptainer](https://docs.bear.bham.ac.uk/bluebear/software/container/).
 The BEAR Technical docs contain extensive tutorals.